pahimar/Equivalent-Exchange-3/README.md

 #### Updating Your Repo (For Linux)
 1. Check to see if pahimar updated EE3 since you last compiled.
 If he did, follow these instructions.
-2. cd to your repository
+2. Navigate to the repository location.
-3. run "git pull"
+3. Run `git pull` in Terminal.
-4. Re-compile (or move it to `mcdev\source` then re-compile, depending on what you did.)
+4. Re-compile (or move it to `mcdev\source` then re-compile, depending on what you did).

 ###Contributing
 ***